China's top political advisory body starts annual session

 Xi Jinping and other Chinese leaders attended the opening meeting of the third session of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC), held at the Great Hall of the People.

-At the meeting, the agenda for the session was reviewed and approved.
+The agenda for the session was reviewed and approved at the meeting.

 Wang Yang, chairman of the CPPCC National Committee, delivered a work report of the Standing Committee of the CPPCC National Committee to the session.